lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 2.md

 In the north corner, three bodies lie on the floor.
 Humanlike, but with dragon-like parts sown unto them.
 There is a slight smell of decay in the air.
 In the middle of the room, a circle was drawn.
 Seemingly a teleportation circle.
-In the corner of the room, a stripper pole is present with purple glyphs inscribed in them.
+In the corner of the room, a [[Teleportation Circle]] is present with purple glyphs inscribed in them.
 Inspiration dice was used for buying paper.
 This paper was used to copy the sigils of the teleportation circle.
 During the copying, 3 zombies resurrect amongst us